TTS Continuing Education

-Cancelation policy/Refund policy: If you cancel your registration 2 weeks prior to the course, your fee is refundable less a $50 processing charge.
+Cancelation Policy: If you cancel your registration 2 weeks prior to the course, your fee is refundable less a $50 processing charge.
 After that date NO refunds will be given.
 Substitutions must be approved by the course director.
 There will be a $50 fee charged for each substitution.

 2. Smoking Cessation for Pregnancy and Beyond: A Virtual Clinic

 This is a free, interactive Web-based program designed by Dartmouth Medical School in collaboration with CDC for health care professionals to hone their skills in assisting pregnant women to quit smoking.
 Various continuing education credits are available.
 To learn more about this program go to: https://www.smokingcessationandpregnancy.org/